Homology reveals significant anisotropy in the cosmic microwave background: Data and methods

-After the pre-processing steps, performed with the aid of \texttt{HealPix} software \citep{healpix1}, the data is subject to the topology computation pipeline, which briefly involves tessellating the points on the sphere, computing the upper-star filtration of this tessellation, constructing the boundary matrix of the filtration, and reducing the boundary matrix to obtain the $0$- and $1$-dimensional persistence diagrams.
-The Betti numbers, relative to the mask are condensed from the persistence diagrams.
+After the preprocessing steps explained in the previous section, performed with the aid of \texttt{HealPix} software \citep{healpix1}, the data was subjected to the topology computation pipeline, which briefly involves tessellating the points on the sphere, computing the upper-star filtration of this tessellation, constructing the boundary matrix of the filtration, and reducing the boundary matrix to obtain the $0$- and $1$-dimensional persistence diagrams.
+The Betti numbers, relative to the mask, are condensed from the persistence diagrams.
+We describe these steps briefly below, referring the reader to \cite{pranav2019b} and \cite{pranavAnomalies2021} for details.